jsbarre1/startup/notes.md

 ## Startup Service
 I learned a lot in this part of the project.
 Mainly how a backend works.
 I enjoyed setting up different endpoints and manipulating the data stored in the backend.
 I also learned how to call those endpoints with fetch functions.
 It was also fun to hit the 3rd party api as I am hitting a random cat image api.

+## MongoDB
+This was a really fun part of the project for me.
+I really enjoyed how it came together and how it actually stores the user's information now.
+I learned about json based databases and about how to query said database.